dgaydukov/cert-aws/sa/files/sa.md

 * SCT (Schema Conversion Tool) - heterogeneous, for converting between existing schemas.
 It's a separate software that you install in on-premise or ec2 and run.
 So you download it and verify checksum, install jdbc drives for 2 databases.
 To run migration you need:
 * create replication instance - instance that would run migration (download from source, transform, upload to destination).
 Use multi-AZ deployment, in this case if during middle of migration your replication instance failed for some reason, migration would continue with failover instance.
+    Don't confuse:
+    * ebs of ec2 - can be unencrypted, encrypted with `kms/ebs` or with custom kms key
+    * ebs of replication instance - encrypted by default with `kms/dms` key, but you can choose your own kms.
+You can't create unecnrypted storage for replication instance.
 Otherwise there is a risk that migration would be half-completed.
 You should put replication instance into the same vpc as your source or target, but you can use different vpc and connect them with vpc peering.
 * specify source and target endpoints
 * create & monitor tasks.
 Here you can configure table mapping with `selection/transformation/table-settings rules` where you can do stuff like: